 7. Grapefruit rosemary soda | Herbaceous and fruity

 Wanna feel a little fancy?
 The rosemary sprig in this classy little mocktail will have you feelin’ good *without* the next-day hangover.
 But seriously, try it.
-The flavors are a bit less sweet than other mocktails, which makes it taste *almost* boozy.
+It’s a bit less sweet than most other mocktails, which makes it taste *almost* boozy.

 8. Pomegranate mulled cider | Sweet and spicy